SciML/LinearSolve.jl/docs/src/solvers/solvers.md

 Solves for ``Au=b`` in the problem defined by `prob` using the algorithm `alg`.
 If no algorithm is given, a default algorithm will be chosen.

-This page is solely focused on the methods for nonlinear systems.

 ## Recommended Methods

 The default algorithm `nothing` is good for choosing an algorithm that will work,